 It's important to note that not all cruise ports or terminals have the same amount of berths for cruise ships.
 Some cruise ports have just one berth while others have far more, such as PortMiami with 55 berths.

 Berth Meaning: Giving Space

-In nautical navigation, "berth" is used to describe the space surrounding a vessel.
+In nautical navigation, "berth" is used to describe the space surrounding a vessel in proximity to another vessel.
 Thus the expression "give a wide berth" translates to giving plenty of space.

 "Berth" can also be used as both a noun and a verb.
 For example, "The port has four berths" and "The ship berthed at the port" are both correct usages of the word.
 The latter example means that the ship has docked and potentially unloaded any cargo or passengers it had onboard.
 This phenomenon is referred to as vessel berthing.